rvrebcev/near-development-101/content/near101_chapter_1.md

 ## Read and Write Contract
 In this section of the tutorial, we are going to write a simple smart contract that will store and retrieve data from the blockchain.

-We will write that this contract in our `assembly/index.ts` file.
+We will write this contract in our `assembly/index.ts` file.

-Lets start by importing the `PersistentUnorderedMap` class from the `near-sdk-as` at the top of the file:
+Let's start by importing the `PersistentUnorderedMap` class from the `near-sdk-as` at the top of the file:
 ```javascript=
 import { PersistentUnorderedMap } from "near-sdk-as";
 ```